Language selection

 Liability for anti-dumping and countervailing duties – circumvention

-37. The CBSA will issue a detailed adjustment statement (DAS) respecting the designated officer’s determination pursuant to section 55.1 of SIMA.
+32. The CBSA will issue a SOA respecting the designated officer’s determination pursuant to section 55.1 of SIMA.
 A re-determination of the normal value, the export price, the amount of subsidy, or whether the imported goods are of the same description as the goods named in the Tribunal’s order can be requested in relation to the determination made pursuant to section 55.1 of SIMA.
-For more information on re-determinations, please refer to the Memorandum D14-1-3, Re-determinations and Appeals Under the Special Import Measures Act.
+For more information on re-determinations, please refer to the Memorandum D14-1-3: Re-determinations and Appeals Under the Special Import Measures Act.

 Payment of anti-dumping and countervailing duties

-38. Anti-dumping and/or countervailing duties must be paid when accounting for the goods subject to such duty.
-Payments are made in the same way and within the same prescribed time as customs duties are paid.
+33. Anti-dumping and/or countervailing duties must be paid when accounting for the goods subject to such duty.
+Payments are made in the same way and within the same prescribed time as customs duties are paid: on the payment due date following the billing cycle within which the goods were accounted for.
+CBSA Assessment and Revenue Management (CARM) is the official system of record for the collection of duties and taxes, including anti-dumping and countervailing duties.

-43. Where a CBSA officer makes a determination pursuant to section 56, and the proper amount of anti-dumping duty or countervailing duty was not paid, the CBSA will demand payment on Form B2-1, Canada Customs – Detailed Adjustment Statement (DAS).
-If it is determined that the importer overpaid the anti-dumping or countervailing duty, a DAS will be issued and the overpayment will be refunded.
+38. Where a CBSA officer makes a determination pursuant to section 56, and the proper amount of anti-dumping duty or countervailing duty was not paid, the CBSA will demand payment on a SOA.
+If it is determined that the importer overpaid the anti-dumping or countervailing duty, a SOA will be issued and the overpayment will be refunded.

-46. Subject goods imported after the Tribunal’s injury finding will normally be assessed anti-dumping or countervailing duty based on the values determined at the time of the final determination until these values are revised as a result of a re-investigation.
-The revised normal values, export prices, or amounts of subsidy will apply to all importations of goods released on or after the date the re-investigation is concluded or the date of the decision letter to the exporter, whichever occurs first.
-For more information on re-investigations, please refer to Memorandum D14-1-8, Re-investigation Policy – Special Import Measures Act (SIMA).
+41. Subject goods imported after the Tribunal’s injury finding will normally be assessed anti-dumping or countervailing duty based on the values determined at the time of the final determination until these values are revised.
+The revised normal values, export prices, or amounts of subsidy will apply to all importations of goods released on or after the date the review is concluded or the date of a decision letter to the exporter, whichever occurs first.
+For more information on reviews, please refer to Memorandum D14-1-8: Re-investigation and Normal Value Review Policy – Special Import Measures Act (SIMA).

 Payment of duties during expiry review process

-47. SIMA duties shall be assessed on imported subject goods released on or before the expiry date of a SIMA measure in force.
+42. SIMA duties shall be assessed on imported subject goods released on or before the expiry date of a SIMA measure in force.
 The Tribunal will issue a notice of initiation of an expiry review before the expiry date of an order or finding.
-The expiry review process commences when the Tribunal sent its notice of expiry review.
-The President of the CBSA has then to determine whether the expiry of the order or finding is likely to result in the continuation or resumption of dumping or subsidizing.
-If the President determines that the expiry of the order or finding in respect of any goods of a country is likely to result in a continuation or resumption of dumping or subsidizing of the goods, the Tribunal has from the President’s notice to determine whether the expiry of the order or finding is likely to result in injury or retardation to the domestic industry.
-During the expiry review, anti-dumping and countervailing duties will continue to be payable based on the values determined in the most recent re-investigation or normal value review.
+The expiry review process commences when the Tribunal sends its notice of expiry review.
+The President of the CBSA then has 150 days to determine whether the expiry of the order or finding is likely to result in the continuation or resumption of dumping or subsidizing.
+If the President determines that the expiry of the order or finding in respect of any goods of a country is likely to result in a continuation or resumption of dumping and/or subsidizing of the goods, the Tribunal has 160 days from the President’s notice to determine whether the expiry of the order or finding is likely to result in injury or retardation to the domestic industry.
+During the expiry review, anti-dumping and countervailing duties will continue to be payable based on the values determined in the investigation or most recent review.

-49. Where the President determines that the expiry of the order or finding in respect of any goods is likely to result in the continuation or resumption of dumping or subsidizing and the Tribunal determines that the expiry of the order or finding in respect of those goods is likely to result in injury to the domestic industry, the order or finding will be continued, with or without amendment.
-Anti- dumping and countervailing duties will continue to be payable based on the values determined in the most recent re-investigation or normal value review while the order is in effect.
+44. Where the President determines that the expiry of the order or finding in respect of any goods is likely to result in the continuation or resumption of dumping and/or subsidizing and the Tribunal determines that the expiry of the order or finding in respect of those goods is likely to result in injury to the domestic industry, the order or finding will be continued, with or without amendment.
+Anti- dumping and countervailing duties will continue to be payable based on the values determined in the investigation or most recent administrative review while the order is in effect.

-50. The Tribunal may terminate an expiry review at any time if, in the Tribunal’s opinion, the review is not supported by domestic producers.
+45. The Tribunal may terminate an expiry review at any time if, in the Tribunal’s opinion, the review is not supported by domestic producers.
 Upon terminating a review, the Tribunal shall without delay cause notice of the termination to be given to the President.
-Generally, the CITT consider that the failure of domestic producers to file notices of participation with the Tribunal or to substantially participate in the expiry review indicates that the review is not supported (for more information on that topic, you are welcome to refer to the CITT Web Site).
+Generally, the Tribunal considers the failure of domestic producers to file notices of participation with the Tribunal or to substantially participate in the expiry review process as an indication that the review is not supported (for more information on that topic, refer to the Tribunal Web Site).

 Payment of duties during interim circumvention review and exemption review processes